 Just like flooring there are lots of options when it comes to finishing the walls in your remodeled basement.
 Again, it will depend on the look and feel you are trying to accomplish as to what type of wall material you choose.
 Below are just a few of the options and your contractor will be able to provide you even more options and recommendations.

 Insulation – No matter what type of finished walls you decide to install; it is important to start with a good insulation.
 Not only for warmth but also to provide a barrier or absorption for sound.
 This can be especially critical if you are planning bedrooms or a media room for music and movies.
 Fiberglass and blown-in insulation are the simplest and most cost efficient but do not provide any protection against moisture.
-Foam panels placed directly on the concrete provide more insulation value as well as a more waterproof barrier.
-It is always a good idea to start by putting a waterproof sealant on your concrete walls before installing any type of insulation.
+Spray foam insulation provides the highest levels of insulation along with the benefit of being a moisture barrier and can also help to keep pests out of the home.

 Dry wall – Dry wall is, of course, the most adaptable option for finishing your basement walls.
 It is easy to hang, inexpensive and can be finished with any color of paint or wallpaper you choose.
 When installing dry wall, it is important to have a moisture barrier since dry wall will fall apart if it gets wet.
 Installing dry wall does require starting with wood wall supports to attach it to, so you will lose a few inches of space by going this route.